Individual Counseling for Massachusetts Teens in Residential Programs for Troubled Youth is a Cornerstone to Their Recovery.

 As part of Solstice’s comprehensive treatment approach–including group therapy, family therapy, adventure therapy, and focus on academics–individual therapy is a key component to the healing process.

-Solstice is private, welcoming community for adolescent girls age 14-18 with emotional and behavioral challenges.
+Solstice is private, welcoming community for adolescent girls and assigned female at birth age 14-18 with emotional and behavioral challenges.
 The treatment center is based in scenic Utah, and is currently accepting teens from Massachusetts.

 - Individual Attention.
 Therapists have a caseload of only six students ensuring plenty of interactions with your teen.
 This is a small caseload compared to other treatment centers.

 - Increased access to the therapist.
 Students receive a minimum of three hours weekly of individual/family therapy.

 - Building strong, positive relationships.
 Therapists are often available outside of therapy time for your teen.
 They develop strong relationships while on outings, camping trips, recreation activities, or simply having a meal with your teen.

 Solstice is committed to hiring the most qualified, caring staff for their team.
 Each staff undergoes extensive training and continuing professional development to make them highly skilled in the life-changing work they are passionate about.

 If you feel your teen would benefit from residential programs for troubled youth, please call us at (866) 278-3345 or learn more about Solstice.
 Help for your child is available and just a call away.